mfem/web/src/tutorial/meshvis.md

 Mesh.MshFileVersion = 2.2;
 ```

 The first line from the above snippet defines physical volume 1 to coincide with the geometry volume 50, which is the final volume obtained by the Boolean operation.
 The second line defines physical surface 1 to include geometric surfaces {1,6,8}.
 Finally, the last line specifies the file format.
-Note that MFEM can only read ASCII Gmsh format version 2.2.

 <div class="col-md-6" markdown="1">
 <img src="../img/gmsh2.png">